-Our School Community Council (SCC) monitors the school’s academic and financial plan and provides guidance to the school’s administration.
-Kahala has an enthusiastic and active parent teacher organization (PTO) that supports our school’s efforts to provide an enriching curriculum.
+Kahala has an enthusiastic and active parent-teacher organization (PTO) that supports our school’s efforts to provide an enriching curriculum.
 They directly fund several of our part-time teachers, including our art teacher, music teacher, and PE teacher.

-We will continue to examine our practice and refine our strategies and delivery to create a successful and enriching school experience through our commitment to Instructional Learning Teams.
-There are always new challenges facing schools, and we are prepared to meet them with confidence and enthusiasm.
-E ala!
-E alu!
-E kuilima!
-Join us as we work together for our students’ success!
+We continually reflect on and refine our practices to create a successful and enriching experience for everyone in our school community.
+There are always new challenges facing schools and we are prepared to meet them with confidence and enthusiasm.